Eustrain/Ejemplo/README.md

-This is mi first  scrip  to github
+This is my first  scrip  to github